lucko/FindLag/README.md

-# LagFind
+# FindLag
-Find sources of lag
+Easily find sources of lag on your server.